numba/numba/docs/source/reference/deprecation.rst

 The ``numba.jit`` decorator has for a long time followed the behaviour of first attempting to compile the decorated function in :term:`nopython mode` and should this compilation fail it will `fall-back` and try again to compile but this time in :term:`object mode`.
-It it this `fall-back` behaviour which is scheduled for deprecation, the result of which will be that ``numba.jit`` will by default compile in :term:`nopython mode` and :term:`object mode` compilation will become `opt-in` only.
+It it this `fall-back` behaviour which is being deprecated, the result of which will be that ``numba.jit`` will by default compile in :term:`nopython mode` and :term:`object mode` compilation will become `opt-in` only.